 ERCOT issues this Market Notice to announce that the installed capacity of unregistered Distributed Generation (DG) greater than 50 kW and lower than the current Distributed Generation (DG) registration threshold of 1 MW in the XXXX Load Zone has exceeded ten MW.
 ERCOT also announces that a new DG registration threshold of XXX KW will become effective on XXX(nine months after notice).
 As specified in the protocols, the new threshold is calculated by ERCOT to reduce the total installed capacity of unregistered DG greater than 50 kW to no more than seven MW in any Load Zone.

 ERCOT will obtain contact information for owners of DG facilities from Transmission and Distribution Service Providers (TDSPs) and will communicate the new DG registration threshold to those impacted by the requirement.
 The communication will include details on how to register the DG Resource as well as the Resource Entity.
-ERCOT will provide the required information and offer assistance needed to complete the Resource registration process.
+ERCOT will provide information and offer assistance needed to complete the required Resource registration process.

 ACTION REQUIRED: ERCOT requests that TDSPs prepare to provide ERCOT with contact information for owners of Distributed Generation facilities impacted by the above requirements.
 TDSPs should also review their preparedness to send TDSP read generation meter data to ERCOT for these facilities.
 See the TDSP Read Generation Metering Registration Form on the ERCOT website for additional information.